Vikaslakkacs/FSDS_sample_project_23_jul/README.md

 ```
 Steps for processing
 * Maintain utils folder for all the miscellaneous functions
+* Every file that is going to create using config and constants that will be created in artifact folder. eg: data ingestion, data validation etc.

 * Create config folder outside housing
     * Create yaml and configuration.py files
 ```